Last Updated: 2023-12-20

 Step 5: Add new privilege to control the denial of access

-In this tutorial, you are going to add a new privilege that denies access when selected.
+In this step, you are going to add a new privilege that denies access when selected.

 Step 6: Add a marketing role